The songwriter Grundtvig

 Through this selection, the text of the High School Songbook appears as a song completely without references to the Old Norse world of faith.
 In this version, the song becomes a tribute to nature and the nation, while Grundtvig's original version also contained a longing for a lost antiquity.

 Grundtvig created a poem about a rebirth of Nordic antiquity.
-This poem has then again been adapted so that "Jeg gik mig ud en sommerdag" appears as a pure tribute to the Danish nature.
+This poem has then again been adapted so that "Jeg gik mig ud en sommerdag" (English: I went out one summer's day) appears as a pure tribute to the Danish nature.
 And it is in this form, as a Danish seasonal song, that we sing it today.